 The Leadership program represents a new concept in graduate education.
-It is offered by the School of Education as an international and interdisciplinary collaborative graduate program, with participation from the School of Education, The School of Business, The Theological Seminary, and adjunct faculty from around the world.
+It is offered by the School of Education as an international and interdisciplinary collaborative graduate program.

-It is designed to meet the needs of mid-career leaders and to provide an innovative and highly flexible program allowing selfmotivated learners the opportunity to pursue an MA, EdD or PhD degree in the context of a learning community, without requiring them to sacrifice family or career commitments.
+It is designed to meet the needs of mid-career leaders and to provide an innovative and highly flexible program allowing self-motivated learners the opportunity to pursue an MA, EdS, EdD or PhD degree in the context of a learning community, without requiring them to sacrifice family or career commitments.
 Participants in this interdisciplinary program come from a variety of professional backgrounds including healthcare, business, education, pastoring, the military and government.